cilippofilia/ScreenPrivacy/README.md

 ## Quick Start

-The default modifier is the fast path:
+The smallest useful integration is the modifier:

 ```swift
 struct AccountView: View {